Tooele Rail Shop

 The Transportation Maintenance Division was renamed the Rail Equipment Division of the Tooele Army Depot (TEAD).

 The Rail Equipment Division was renamed Defense Non-Tactical Generator and Rail Equipment Center (DGRC).

-DGRC was transferred to US Army Tank-automotive and Armaments Command (TACOM, Warren, Michigan)
+Administration of DGRC was transferred to US Army Tank-automotive and Armaments Command (TACOM, Warren, Michigan)

 Baldwin RS4TC -- Information about the U. S. Army's RS4TC locomotives, completed in 1954 as a global design for military railroad locomotives